-“Helicopter parenting typically describes hyper-involved, extremely concerned parents who pay close attention to a child’s every move.
-They try to guide, coax, compel or even force children to do what they think is “best” for him/them,” Mike Brooks, Ph.D., explains.
+“Helicopter parenting typically describes hyper-involved.
+They try to guide, coax, compel or even force children to do what they think is “best” for him/them,” Mike Brooks, Ph.D., therapist explains.

-- Imposing A Feeling Of Guilt – When you encourage your child by enumerating the list of your sacrifices, you are not doing him a favor.
+- Imposing A Feeling Of Guilt – When you encourage your children by enumerating the list of your sacrifices, you are not doing them a favor.
 Instead, you are imposing guilt that leads to constant pressure and stress.
-Your child might think that he’s not better and that everything he does will never be enough.

 “Talking about emotions helps children learn about their own and other people’s internal experiences.
 Wrapping big, messy emotions up in words makes them seem more understandable and therefore more manageable,” says clinical psychologist Eileen Kennedy-Moore, Ph.

 Evaluate yourself and think about how you can create an impact on the child’s developmental milestones with or without occupational therapists or speech language pathologists.
 Always remember that though parenting mistakes are common, there’s a higher price to pay if you don’t do early intervention to treat children.